 Even if held online, an after-school program can still offer fun with robotics, only virtually.
 For instance, kids can code a virtual robot online with graphical code blocks, and program their own virtual bots to navigate mazes, or even teach their robot how to draw a picture!

 And let’s not forget—after-school programs are about enrichment, yes, but also...fun!
-So, while Minecraft modding mentioned above is a great and fun skill to build, kids can also dive into game-playing techniques, learning the strategies to beat the biggest enemy in the game, the Ender Dragon!
+So, while a Minecraft modding class like that mentioned above is a great, kids can also dive into fun game-playing techniques, learning the strategies of Minecraft Sky Wars!

 Not to mention options with Minecraft Bed Wars, Sky Wars, and custom mobs, there is no shortage of Minecraft coding class fun.